ppy/osu-wiki/news/2026/2026-08-02-community-contributors-2025.md

 ::!\1Muziyami\1(/wiki/shared/news/2026-08-02-community-contributors-2025/muziyami.jpg)::{ user=7003013 }

 osu! is proud to be the home of rhythm game enthusiasts from all over the world.
 However, ever since the fall of the Tower of Babylon, languages have always been a difficult barrier to overcome.
-Thankfully, with people like ::**The\1Last\1Cookie**::{ user=11587828 }, [**Tiburon**](https://osu.ppy.sh/users/18115022), ::**Agatem**::{ user=18202514 }, and [**Muziyami**](https://osu.ppy.sh/users/7003013) this has never been a problem for German, Spanish, and Chinese players alike!
+Thankfully, with people like ::**The\1Last\1Cookie**::{ user=11587828 }, ::**Tiburon**::{ user=18115022 }, ::**Agatem**::{ user=18202514 }, and ::**Muziyami**::{ user=7003013 } this has never been a problem for German, Spanish, and Chinese players alike!
 Their continued support keeping the wiki, website, and client up to date has made it possible for many users to enjoy the game in a wide variety of languages.
 Thank you!
 Gracias!
 Danke sehr! 非常感谢!

 ## Storyboarding